UselessGuru/UG-Miner/README.md

 ## Pause mining

-Ability to pause miners while keeping other jobs running (pause button).
-This will stop mining activity.
+The 'pause mining' button will will pause mining activity.

 Brains will still run in the background avoiding the learning phase on resume.